jptacek/JPtacek.com/src/documents/2014/05/angularJS-intro-to-directives/index.html.md

 data in its own "HTML" tag called ``periodicchartelement``.
 Cool things are starting to happen here people!

 So how do we do this?
 First, similar to controllers, directives are defined on the module for our application via the ``module.directive`` API.
-Templates then have the ability to setup a template.
+We can setup a samll template.
 Our JavaScript would look something like

 ```javascript
 .directive('periodicchartelement', function() {